On-line booking- password changes:

 Appointments

 Lady_bp_checkAll the Doctors and Nurses work to appointments.
 Demand for appointments has increased over the years; we are still trying to keep up with demand and have made major changes to the appointment system to provide a better service.
-You can now book advance Dr and Nurse appointments on line (you need to register for Emis Access- bring a passport, driving license, or birth certificate for children/adolescents as proof of identity) We are also now trialling Health Care Assistant appointments,but please note you must have a valid blood test request form from a nurse or Dr. You can't just book in for any blood tests you would like to have!
+You can now book advance Dr and Nurse appointments on line (you need to register for SystmOne Access- bring a passport, driving license, or birth certificate for children/adolescents as proof of identity) We are also now trialling Health Care Assistant appointments,but please note you must have been requested to have bloods taken by a nurse or Dr. You can't just book in for any blood tests you would like to have!

 Book in Advance Appointment or Urgent Access?

-Between 10:30-11:30, we run Urgent Access.
-This means that if you present to reception between these times, and are prepared to wait, we will ensure you are seen by a Dr. This type of consultation is to deal with recent-onset problems, that are concerning or worrying you, which cannot wait for a routine Book in Advance Appointment.
+Between 10:10-12:30, we run Urgent AccessYou need to ring up between 8 and 10 am to book these on the day.
+This type of consultation is to deal with recent-onset problems, that are concerning or worrying you, which cannot wait for a routine Book in Advance Appointment.
 Due to the nature of the clinic, you cannot choose which Dr you see (exceptions may be made for certain female/male preferences where there is an alternative Dr available that day).
-They are not for chronic (ie longstanding) problems, nor for "lists" of problems as it is unfair to keep the other patients waiting
+They are not for chronic (ie longstanding) problems, nor for "lists" of problems as it is unfair to keep the other patients waiting.

 Extra appointments